designasaweapon/PP2-Big-Fat-Quiz-v3/README.md

 -   ### Typography

-    -   Google Fonts were used to import Abril Fat Face font into styles.css.
+    -   Google Fonts were used to import the relevant fonts into styles.css.
     -   This was chosen to mirror the quiz logo and give a fun feel throughout.

+-   ### Color

+    -   A simple and clear monochromatic pallete was chosen for the text
+    -   With correct answers highlighted in the 2023 Pantone color of the year, Teal.
+    -   Incorrect answers are highlighted in the Fuchsia tone taken from the program branding.

 -   ### Wireframes